Generic Name: acetaminophen (a-seet-a-MIN-oh-fen)

 Treating minor aches and pains due to headache, muscle aches, backache, arthritis, the common cold, flu, toothache, menstrual cramps, and immunizations, and for temporarily reducing fever.

-Acetaminophen capsules is an analgesic and antipyretic (lowers fever).
+Acetaminophen capsules are an analgesic and antipyretic (lowers fever).
 It works by lowering a chemical in the brain that stimulates pain nerves and the heat-regulating center in the brain.

 Do NOT use acetaminophen capsules if: